-“Cool”, I replied in my head.
-“This is going to rock and I’m going to show these youngsters what I’m made of…”
+“Cool,” I replied in my head.
+“I’m going to rock and show these youngsters what I’m made of.”

 “That’s it.
-I am so tired of you putting me in these situations… Look at me, look at me!
+I am so tired of you putting me in these situations.
+Look at me, look at me!
 I’m the finisher guy.
 I can do all kinds of cool stuff because I lost a little weight,” were the words going through my head.

 Travis is the kind of guy who has a way of bringing out the best in you.
 It’s no wonder his clients and athletes look up to him.

 Enough with that – this is YOUR time.
-Use the last 8 minutes of your workout to let go and just unleash everything that has been bottled up inside of you all week.
+Use the last 8 minutes of your workout to let go and unleash everything that has been bottled up inside of you all week.

 - Grab a kettlebell and swing the life out of it – trust me, it doesn’t feel it.